 Throughout this guide, different elements of open research will be explored in more depth.

-Information about current opportunities to publish open access, including the University's current deals with publishers, and links to our institutional repository.
+Open access publishing: Information about current opportunities to publish open access with no added fees, including the University's deals with publishers, and links to our institutional repository.